abhinav-nath/all-about-spring-security/README.md

 ### What is the security filter chain?

+Spring Security’s Servlet support is based on Servlet Filters, so it is helpful to look at the role of Filters generally first.
+The picture below shows the typical layering of the handlers for a single HTTP request.

+Spring provides a Filter implementation named `DelegatingFilterProxy` that allows bridging between the Servlet container’s lifecycle and Spring’s `ApplicationContext`.
+The Servlet container allows registering Filters using its own standards, but it is not aware of Spring defined Beans.
+DelegatingFilterProxy can be registered via standard Servlet container mechanisms, but delegate all the work to a Spring Bean that implements `Filter`.

 1. The DelegatingFilterProxy delegates to `springSecurityFilterChain` which is a `FilterChainProxy`.

 2. The `FilterChainProxy` contains all the security logic arranged internally as a chain (or chains) of filters.